EDUCBA Logo

 Basis of Comparison Fundamental Analysis Technical Analysis

-Basic difference Fundamental analysis is used in order to understand the patterns in an entity’s financial performance.
-In other words, fundamental analysis is used for the purpose of examining the basics of an entity.
-Technical analysis is used in order to understand the patterns in an entity’s share price.
-In other words, technical analysis focuses on data pertaining to stock price and volume.
+Basic difference Fundamental analysis is useful for understanding an entity’s financial performance patterns.
+In other words, fundamental analysis is useful for the purpose of examining the basics of an entity.
+Technical analysis is useful for understanding the patterns in an entity’s share price.
+In other words, technical analysis focuses on stock price and volume data.

-Function Fundamental analysis is used for investment-related functions.
-Technical analysis is used for a trading-related function.
+Function Fundamental analysis is useful for investment-related functions.
+Technical analysis is useful for a trading-related function.

 Relevant for/ Time frame Fundamental analysis is relevant for investments that are long-term in nature.
 Technical analysis is relevant for investments that are short-term in nature.